 South Lamar is a well-known Austin road spanning a little over three miles – from Lady Bird Lake to Ben White Boulevard.
 The area is booming with restaurants, bars, shops, apartments, businesses and food trailers, with more popping up every day.
 South Lamar has been nicknamed SoLa (similar to South Congress’ SoCo) and is quickly becoming just as iconic as the popular South Congress neighborhood.
 It is truly an authentically-Austin area that sets the city apart.

-In this month’s Q&A, I talk with South Lamar resident and AQUILA Principal, Jon Wheless.
+In this month’s Q&A, we talked to South Lamar resident and AQUILA Principal, Jon Wheless.
 He reveals some of his favorite spots in the area and how it has changed so much in recent years (and continues to change!)

-Q: What are some things to do on South Lamar?
+Q: What are the best things to do on South Lamar?

 A: The South Lamar corridor offers a little bit of everything – some of Austin’s best restaurants, numerous places to live, access to the Hike & Bike Trail and live music, to name a few.

-Q: What are some good places to eat on South Lamar?
+Q: What are the best restaurants on South Lamar?

 A: Although South Lamar has world-class establishments like Uchi and a local favorite Odd Duck, my favorite would be Matt’s El Rancho, hands down.
 It is by far the best combination of ambience, Mexican food and drinks in town.
 There is nothing better than sitting on their patio on a Friday night enjoying a frozen margarita (or their famous Knockout Martini) and the Bob Armstrong queso with friends and family.
 Pro tip – try the grilled redfish tacos on flour – they’re a life-changing experience!